 In June 2011, our Board adopted a non-employee director compensation policy, which became effective for all of our non-employee directors upon our IPO.
-Pursuant to the non-employee director compensation policy, each member of our Board who is not our employee is eligible for the following cash compensation for Board services, as applicable:
+In March 2013, the Compensation Committee approved certain changes to director compensation, which changes became effective on January 1, 2013.
+Pursuant to the non-employee director compensation policy in effect since January 2013, each member of our Board who is not our employee and not affiliated with a venture capital fund who is an investor in the Company is eligible for the following cash compensation for Board services, as applicable:

-Annual retainer Board member \$35,000 Additional retainer Audit Committee chair (1) 18,000 Additional retainer Audit Committee member (2) 8,000 Additional retainer Compensation Committee chair (1) 12,000 Additional retainer Compensation Committee member (2) 6,000 Additional retainer Nominating and Corporate Governance Committee chair (1) 8,000 Additional retainer Nominating and Corporate Governance Committee member (2) 3,000
+Annual retainer Board member \$ 35,000 Additional retainer Audit Committee chair (1) 18,000 Additional retainer Audit Committee member (2) 8,000 Additional retainer Compensation Committee chair(1) 12,000 Additional retainer Compensation Committee member(2) 6,000 Additional retainer Nominating and Corporate Governance Committee chair(1) 8,000 Additional retainer Nominating and Corporate Governance Committee member(2) 3,000 Additional retainer Lead Independent Director 20,000